glasslabs/looking-glass/README.md

 #### NewConfig

 `NewConfig` exposes your configuration structure to looking glass.
 The function must return a single structure with default values set.
-The yaml configuration will be decoded into the returned structure, so it should contain `yaml` tags for the configuration to be decoded properly.
+The YAML configuration will be decoded into the returned structure, so it should contain `yaml` tags for the configuration to be decoded properly.